mullvad/mullvadvpn-app/docs/allow-macos-network-check.md

 captive portal check even when it's in a blocking state, whilst still blocking all arbitrary DNS traffic.
 However, only a DNS response is required to appease the connectivity check - and it doesn't even need to be valid.
-As such, during blocked states the app can run a custom resolver that only responds to queries for `captive.apple.com` to allow macOS to do it's connectivity check.
+As such, during blocked states the app can run a custom resolver that only responds to queries for `captive.apple.com` to allow macOS to do its connectivity check.
 Since no lookups have to be made, no traffic needs to be leaked.

-# Overcoming hese issues in the daemon.
+# Overcoming these issues in the daemon.

 To allow the connectivity check to pass when blocking traffic, the daemon runs a custom resolver that listens only on localhost on an arbitrary port.
 Traffic to it is only redirected during blocked